CodexAITeam/PechaBridge/tibetanDataGenerator/README.md

 ## Script Details
 The script loads the Corpus path inputs from main.py to their corresponding bounding boxes of their ann_class_id (YOLO CLASS ID) in order to produce different texts with generate_dataset_tib_chi_no.py.
 The ann_class_id are parsed from a preconfigured annotation template named bg_PPN337138764X_00000005.txt which is located in the Tibetan Layout Analyser project.
 See our [Tibetan Numbers Dataset Folder](https://github.com/CodexAITeam/TibetanLayoutAnalyzer/tree/main/data/tibetan%20numbers) for sample files.
 Furthermore, the scipt uses different background image from that project in the format 1024x361 because it reflects the original historical data format.
+The argparse input font_path_tibetan is used to display generated tibetan text, while is font_path_chinese used for chinese text.

 Here is the table of the label mapping: